Your Directors present their Thirty Seventh Annual Report together with the Audited Financial Statements for the Financial Year ended March 31,2025.

 c.
 Foreign exchange earnings and Outgo:

-During the year under review, there are no foreign exchange earnings and the foreign exchange outgo.
+During the year under review, there are no foreign exchange earnings and foreign exchange outgo.

-The details in respect of adequacy of internal financial control with reference to the financial statements are included in the MD&A Report, which forms part of the Annual Report.
+The details in respect of adequacy of internal financial control with reference to the financial statements are included in the MDAR, which forms part of this Annual Report.

-Our employees and associate base stood at 1,612 as on March 31, 2023 as against 1,593 as on March 31, 2022.
-For full details refer to the Human Resources write up in the MD&A Report, which forms part of the Annual Report.
+The Companys employees and associate base stood at 1,544 as on March 31,2025, as against 1,553 as on March 31,2024.
+For full details of the HR functioning, facilities extended, compliance with regulatory requirements, employee engagement etc. referencemay be made to the write up given under the head - Human Resources,which forms part of the MDAR.

-Pursuant to Section 92(3) read with Section 134(3)(a) of the Act, the draft Annual Return having all the available information of the Company as on March 31, 2023 is available on the Companys website at http://www.gtllimited.com/ind/inv_info.aspx
+Pursuant to Section 92(3) read with Section 134(3)(a) of the Act, the draft Annual Return having all the available information of the Company as on March 31,2025 is available on the Companys website at http://www.gtllimited.com/ind/inv info.aspx

 9 (Nine) meetings of the Board were held during the year, details of which are furnished in the Corporate Governance Report that forms part of this Report.